 Kids ActivitiesChick Rose School of Bluegrass

 The Chick Rose School of Bluegrass is a very special program for kids who want to play bluegrass music.
 Founded by Chick Rose, who passed ...Read More

 A Mandolin Tasting is when you get some very knowledgeable and talented mandolin players in a room with some very nice mandolins.
 This differs from a mandolin workshop in that the focus in less about playing ...Read More

-Midnight on Saturday night – free with festival admission Location – the parking lot behind the big auditorium
+Midnight on Saturday night – free with festival admission Location will be announced and signs will be posted

 What could be better than free hotdogs at midnight at a festival?
 It’s pretty great.
 You probably ate like, five or six hours earlier, you still have a good four hours of jamming to ...Read More

 If you’re new to bluegrass festivals, one of the best things about them is the jamming.
 Out in the camping area, folks set up for the weekend and settle down for some pickin’ and grinnin’.